top of page

 1. Never stop learning!

-Spelling, grammar, and punctuation are at the foundation of our written languages.
-We learn to utilize these fundamentals from a young age through education, but the mastery of writing as a craft is an endless pursuit.
+Spelling, grammar, and punctuation are at the foundation of our languages.
+We learn to utilize these fundamentals from a young age through education, but mastery is an endless pursuit.
 Like any skill, becoming a better writer takes time, focus, and repetition.
-You may never be perfect, but if you keep learning and growing, you'll only get better and better.
+You'll never be perfect, but if you keep learning and growing, you'll only get better and better.

 You can leverage every life experience and lesson learned to benefit your writing.
 Some obvious examples are the ones I mentioned in my second blog post ( https://www.jryoungwriting.com/post/3-quick-tips-to-make-you-a-better-writer ).
-If you have experience as a lawyer, you can bring a very unique and realistic perspective to your story.
-Or, maybe a particular satire that only other lawyers would understand?
-Even if you're not writing a story about lawyers, you could have a side character who is a lawyer.
-Your experience will allow you to paint their character with a level of detail that only an actual lawyer could accomplish.
+If you have experience as a lawyer, you can bring a unique and realistic perspective to your story, maybe a particular satirical tone that only other lawyers would understand.
+Even if you're not writing a story about an ongoing court case, you could have a side character who is a lawyer.
+Your experience will allow you to paint that character with a level of detail that only an actual lawyer could accomplish.

 Do you love history?
 Is your memory of medieval battles better than your memory of recent events?
 You can transform that knowledge into a historical fiction or fantasy novel.
 Or create another side character, a history buff who constantly makes obscure historical references.